matthewtolman/zig_csv/README.md

 ## Parser Limit Options

 All of the parsers have some sort of "infinite loop protection" built in.
 Generally, this is a limit to 65,536 maximum loop iteration (unless there's an internal stack buffer, then the internal stack buffer will dictate the limit).
 This limit can be changed by adjusting the options passed into the parser.
-This is also why all parsers take options (either comptime or runtime options).
+This limit can be customized by changing the `max_iter` value of `CsvOpts`.

+## Changing delimiters, quotes, and newlines

+Each parser and writer will take a `CsvOpts` struct which has options for customizing what tokens will be used when parsing and/or writing.
+The options are as follows:

+- `column_delim`
+    - This indicates the column delimiter character.
+Defaults to comma `,`
+- `column_quote`
+    - This indicates the column quote character.
+Defaults to double-quote `"`
+- `column_line_end`
+    - This indicates the last line ending character for a line ending.
+Defaults to `\n`
+- `column_line_end_prefix`
+    - This indicates the first line ending character for a line ending.
+It can be set to `null` if line endings should always be one character.
+This character is always optional when parsing line endings.
+Defaults to `\r`

 ## Memory Lifetimes